PringlesGang/EngagementBaiting/README.md

 ## Graphs

 Graphs pertaining to all experiments can be generated automatically by running the [`./Source/plotter.py`](./Source/plotter.py) Python script from this mod's root directory.
 This will generate the graphs in the `./Logs/Graphs` directory.
+This Python script was tested on python version 3.11.

 ## Death screen